fantauzzi/CarND-Behavioral-Cloning-P3/README.md

 #### 3. Model parameter tuning

-The model used an Adam optimizer, so the learning rate was not tuned manually.
+The model used an Adam optimiser, so the learning rate was not tuned manually.
 However, I tuned the correction to the steering angle for the left and right camera, by trial and error.
 A too small value made data augmentation insufficient, and the program drove straight is some turns.
 A too large value made the car swing from side to side in straight segments, wider and wider, until it went off-road.

 #### 4. Appropriate training data

 I adopted the training dataset provided by Udacity with the simulator.
-Because it didn't cover certain relevant situations, I have complemented it by recording some additional data.
+Because it didn't cover certain relevant situations, I complemented it by recording some additional data on the training track.
 Specifically, I have been starting with the car pointing to vertical poles by the side of the track, at a steep angle with the curb, to then drive toward the middle of the road.
 Picture below shows the typical starting position.

 ![image][image2]